Shantanu5475/Task_manager/Answers_To_Technical_Questions.md

 Q-How would you track down a performance issue in production?
 Have you ever had to do this?
-Optimize Queries: If dealing with a large dataset (like 10000+ tasks), Performing operation on that data will get complex(such as search ).
+Ans- Optimize Queries: If dealing with a large dataset (like 10000+ tasks), Performing operation on that data will get complex(such as search ).